- Aerospace & Aeronautics

 Cessna 500 Series Jet (SIC) Type License

-An accomplished attorney, Bill’s diverse practice includes intellectual property, IP litigation, and products liability litigation.
-For nearly thirty (30) years, he has tried cases in state and federal courts involving technology.
-As Co-Chair of Cantor Colburn’s Litigation Department for the last fifteen (15) years, he combines his extensive trial experience with his engineering education to present technically complex matters to judges and juries.
+For nearly thirty (30) years, Bill Cass has tried cases in state and federal courts involving technology.
+As former Co-Chair of Cantor Colburn’s Litigation Department for the fifteen years, he combined his extensive trial experience with his engineering education to present technically complex matters to judges and juries.
 He has also tried matters before the Patent Trial and Appeal Board.
-His cases involve complex technology, including medical devices, circuitry, mechanical engineering, material science, chemistry, and computer software.
-He defended Faro Technologies (Nasdaq:FARO) in a two-week patent infringement jury trial in an action brought by Nikon Metrology N.V. in Federal Court in Boston involving laser scanners.
-Bill was recently retained in the Springfield gas explosion case (which destroyed several buildings).
+His cases involved complex technology, including medical devices, circuitry, mechanical engineering, material science, chemistry, and computer software.
+He defended Faro Technologies in a two-week patent infringement jury trial in an action brought by Nikon Metrology N.V. in Federal Court in Boston involving laser scanners.
+Bill was retained in the Springfield gas explosion case (which destroyed several buildings in 2012).
 A complete list of his representative matters is set forth below.

 Bill holds a mechanical engineering degree from Worcester Polytechnic Institute, where he concentrated in robotics.
 He is also a certified flight instructor (CFI), holds a commercial multi-engine instrument rating, a Cessna Citation 500 Series Jet SIC rating, and advises clients in aviation-related matters.
 Bill has spoken on topics concerning intellectual property and products liability internationally at EuroMold, IVA Sweden, Rapid (SME), and also at a White House Symposium on Additive Manufacturing.
 Bill is also an inventor on a pending patent application involving electronic controls.